 HIV & STI Testing

-GYT: Get Yourself Tested: GYT is a partnership of MTV & the Kaiser Family Foundation.
-This campaign provides the facts on STIs, testing, and protection, as well as tips to help young people talk with their partners, parents, and health care provides.
-GYT also has a testing center locator provided by the CDC.
+GYT: Get Yourself Tested: GYT is a campaign that provides the facts on STIs, testing, and protection, as well as tips to help young people talk with their partners, parents, and healthcare provides.
+GYT has a testing center locator provided by the CDC.

-HIV.gov: Send your 5-digit ZIP code via a text message to “KNOWIT” (566948) to find an HIV Testing Site near you.
-This is a nation-wide service.
+HIV.gov: Enter your 5-digit ZIP code into the services locator to find an HIV Testing Site near you.
+You can also call 1-800-CDC-INFO (232-4636) to find a location near you.